 Kate Turner, office manager for the shelter, is looking forward to seeing the donations help the animals she oversees.
 “Part of the masquerade ball donations are going to help fund our new facility.
 Specifically, there will be new surgery suites with all of the necessary equipment.
 We are currently conducting surgical procedures out of an old garage bay.”

-Turner said she hopes this event will also shed some light on all the animals that are c at the shelter.
+Turner said she hopes this event will also shed some light on all the animals that are at the shelter.
 Almost all of the shelter’s outside dog pavilions are occupied and the cat playrooms are full.
-Last year, county residents to tax themselves to pay for a new shelter over the next six years that will be built not far from the current location in Mason.
+Last year, county residents decided to tax themselves to pay for a new shelter over the next six years that will be built not far from the current location in Mason.